perquis/animex-api/README.md

 ### 5. What did I learn?

 I learned a lot of things by creating this project.
 I used from web scraping for the first time in my life.
 It was very interesting problem that I had to resolve.
-Today, I know what is power of the web scraping and when to use it to provide better features in the future. 📚
+Today, I know what is power of the web scraping and when to use it to provide better features in the future 📚.